astrofrog/py4sci/syllabus.md

 ------

 - Introduction to Matplotlib
-- Introduction to Numpy (include masking stuff)
+- Introduction to Numpy (including masking)
 - Introduction to the IPython Notebook.
 From now on, all problem sets handed in via IPython notebook!